-What most people don’t realise is that right around the corner from Kawasan is a series of other incredible and off-the-beaten-path waterfalls, like Dao Falls, which are equally just as amazing and far fewer tourists.
+What most people don’t realize is that right around the corner from Kawasan is a series of other incredible off-the-beaten-path waterfalls, which are equally just as amazing with far fewer tourists.

-WHERE IS DAU FALLS
+WHERE IS DAO FALLS?

 Dau Waterfall is located in the Samboan Region in South Cebu, Philippines.

-Samboan is 150km southwest of Cebu City and public buses run every hour on a daily basis from Cebu South Bus Terminal to Moalboal.
+Samboan is 150 km southwest of Cebu City and public buses run every hour on a daily basis from Cebu South Bus Terminal to Moalboal.
 The cost of the bus is around 150 pesos.

-HOW TO GET TO DAO FALLS
+HOW TO GET TO DAU FALLS

 The best way to reach Dau Waterfalls is to rent a scooter in Moalboal and make the drive south to Samboan.